HDSI Undergraduate Financial Opportunities

 - Spend project funds in accordance with award guidelines.

-- Ensure that Trainee presents the research at the HDSI Scholarship Symposium.
+- Ensure that the Trainee presents the research at the HDSI Scholarship Symposium.

 - Submit a final report at the end of the award period that includes a list of publications, presentations, press releases, and follow-on grants that have resulted from the research (lead mentors who fail to submit a final report may be disqualified for further HDSI funding).